 Hitting the center of the fairway might just be one of the best feelings in golf, and hearing the term FIR thrown around is common, but what exactly does it mean?
-Sticking a tee shot in the short grass not only sets you up for an infinitely-easier next shot but tracking how often you do can also tells a big, big story about the current state of your golf game.
-This article will show you what Fairway in Regulation means, why it’s one fo the msot important stats you can track no matter your handicap is, and most importantly, how to improve your score so the gaem becomes much more straight foreward and as a result a lot more enjoyable.
+Sticking a tee shot in the short grass not only sets you up for an infinitely easier next shot but tracking how often you do can also tell a big story about the current state of your golf game.
+This article will show you what Fairway in Regulation means, why it's one of the most important stats you can track no matter your handicap, and most importantly, how to improve your score so the game becomes much more straightforward and a lot more enjoyable.

 What Does "FIR" Stand For?